johnpeart/johnpeart.github.io/_posts/2020-04-04-eurovision-first-listens.md

 This year would have seen 41 countries put forward up to 3:00 minutes of something resembling popular music.
 All 41 entries are now never to be voted upon – *except in my virtual house party, of course*.

 Every year for the last 5 years, it’s been a tradition of mine to listen to the tracks on the official Eurovision album and jot down some initial impressions.
-This year it’s not clear if we’re going to *get* an official album, so instead I’ve scoured the internet to listen to them on a self-compiled Eurovision playlist[^1] instead.
-The coronavirus can’t stop me unashamedly enjoying the musical delights of a slightly geographically-expanded Europe[^2].
+This year it’s not clear if we’re going to *get* an official album, so instead I’ve scoured the internet to listen to them on a self-compiled Eurovision playlist instead.
+The coronavirus can’t stop me unashamedly enjoying the musical delights of a slightly geographically-expanded Europe.

-[^1]: It’s on [Apple Music](https://music.apple.com/gb/playlist/eurovision-2020/pl.u-d2b0MA2CMvNb28), if you want to listen.
-Malta’s entry is missing because they appear not to have released it on the UK streaming services; so I watched the YouTube video.

-[^2]: To be eligible to enter the Eurovision Song Contest, you need to be a member of the European Broadcasting Union.
-Membership of the Union requires you to be geographically in the [European Broadcasting Area](https://en.wikipedia.org/wiki/European_Broadcasting_Area) or, in recent years, be the country of Australia.

 As ever, there are some rules:

-1. I'm only allowed to listen to each track once[^1listen]
+1. I'm only allowed to listen to each track once
 2. Each entry is allowed a tweet-sized piece of commentary: up to 280 characters — no more, but sometimes less

 In lieu of an officially curated album, I’ve listened to the songs in alphabetical order *by artist* this year.

-[^1listen]: As always, I watched the UK’s national selection.
-That means I’ve heard the UK entry more than once; but that's the only exception I'm allowed.

 So let’s hop in...

-## The entries

-{% include blog/eurovision.html %}

-## Summing up

-So that’s every Eurovision song that won’t get to compete this year.
-41 tracks that history will probably forget.
-In many cases, probably for the best anyway.